pyrddlgym-project/pyRDDLGym/docs/start2.rst

 Vectorized Input and Output
 -------------------

-Some algorithms require a vectorized representation of states and/or actions.
+Some algorithms require a tensor representation of parameterized state-fluent outputs and/or action-fluent inputs.
-The ``RDDLEnv`` class provides a ``vectorized`` option to work directly with the tensor representations of state and action fluents.
+The ``RDDLEnv`` class provides a ``vectorized`` option to allow tensor representations of state and action fluents to be passed into and out of pyRDDLGym.

-For example, a ``bool`` action fluent ``put-out(?x, ?y)`` taking two parameters ``?x`` and ``?y``, with 3 objects each, would be provided as a boolean-valued 3-by-3 matrix, and state fluents are returned in a similar format.
+For example, a ``bool`` action-fluent ``put-out(?x, ?y)`` taking two parameters ``?x`` and ``?y``, with 3 objects each, would be provided as a boolean-valued 3-by-3 matrix.
+State-fluents would be returned in a similar format from the environment.

 This option can be enabled as follows: